Cedric-F/SPARQL-Medieval-France/README.md

 ---------------------|------------
 Accessibility        | Aria labels and a fully managed focus make the navigation easier and Screen Readers-friendly.
 Responsive Design    | The application fits perfectly on basically all the common device screens and remains easy to use on small viewports.
-Offline mode         | Thanks to the Service Worker, the visited sections are gradually cached and stay available even with zero connectivity.
+~~Offline mode~~         | ~~Thanks to the Service Worker, the visited sections are gradually cached and stay available even with zero connectivity.~~
 Custom map           | The Google Map uses a home-made paper-like style to perfectly fit in the application theme.
-Hand-selected photos | To ensure a perfect match, the 39 places photos have been handly selected and saved for the Web.
+~~Hand-selected photos~~ | ~~To ensure a perfect match, the 39 places photos have been handly selected and saved for the Web.~~
-Trust-Worthy source  | The places history text is provided by the Wikipedia API.
+Trust-Worthy source  | The places history text is provided by dbpedia.

 ## Using the application